 Born into a family of French mariners in 1574, Champlain began exploring North America in 1603 and eventually climbed to the top of society on this side of the pond.
-He went to New France in 1620, when he was appointed lieutenant to the duke of Montmorency, and spent the rest of his life improving the territory rather than exploring it.
+He went to the North American colony of New France in 1620, when he was appointed as a lieutenant to the Duke of Montmorency, and spent his life trying to develop the region rather than explore and map it.

-On March 1, 1632, he was appointed New France’s first ever governor.
+On March 1, 1632, he was appointed as New France’s first governor.

 2014 CHAMPLAIN COIN